anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 HTTP 406 error code is more appropriate, if the pledge-enrollment-request is in an unknown format.
 A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with HTTP 403 error code.

-A successful interaction with the domain CA will result in the pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: "application/pkcs7-mime".
+A successful interaction with the domain CA will result in a pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: "application/pkcs7-mime".

 The registrar-agent has now finished the exchanges with the domain registrar and can supply the voucher-response (from MASA via Registrar) and the enrollment-response (LDevID EE certificate) to the pledge.
 It can close the TLS connection to the domain registrar and provide the objects to the pledge(s).